CodebenderCate/codebendercate/readme.md

 - She/Her/Hers
 - Try/Me
 - permit pronoun any any

-### ⚡ Fun facts:
-- I am great at cryptography, but due to dyscalculia I have trouble with maths.
-As a result, I compensate with recognizing patterns, which made me very talented with puzzles and investigations.

 ## <div align="center" dir="auto"> 🤝 Professional Affiliations and Memberships 🤝</div>
 #### <div align="center" dir="auto"> Clicking the image will redirect you to the affiliate website</div><br>